wannabedevio/unique-transition-between-grid-and-list-views/README.md

-# A Unique Transition Between Grid and List Views
+# Unique Transition Between Grid and List Views

 A tutorial on how to create a unique transition between grid and list views with CSS, Javascript, Masonry, and Greensock.